Freakus/akolouthos/README.md

-# akaluthos
+# Akolouthos

-This template should help get you started developing with Vue 3 in Vite.
+Tools for working with Akolouthos orthography created by Antiheat.

 ## Recommended IDE Setup